pb319/Sales_Insights/README.md

 SELECT DISTINCT markets_code FROM markets;
 SELECT DISTINCT count(markets_name) FROM markets;
 SELECT DISTINCT zone FROM markets;
-# There are 17 different markets/location (called by the city name) 15 cities/ markets in india and their codes are a sequence of 001 to 015,
+# There are 17 different markets/locations (called by the city name) 15 cities/ markets in India and their codes are a sequence of 001 to 015,
-# and New YORk (Market Code 097) and Paris (Market Code 999).
+# and New York (Market Code 097) and Paris (Market Code 999).
-# There are 4 zones: NORth, South, Center (applies fOR the indian markets) and Blank fOR New YORk and Paris
+# There are 4 zones: North, South, Center (applies fOR the Indian markets) and Blank fOR New York and Paris

 --  Exploring product table
 SELECT * FROM products LIMIT 100;
 DESC products;
 SELECT count(DISTINCT product_code), count(DISTINCT product_type) FROM sales.products;
 SELECT DISTINCT product_type FROM products;
-#There are 279 different products falls into two type: Own Brand, Distribution
+#There are 279 different products fall into two types: Own Brand, Distribution

 --  Exploring transactions table
 SELECT * FROM transactions LIMIT 100;
 DESC transactions;
 SELECT DISTINCT currency FROM transactions;
-# Transaction tables shows sales amount in two different currencies.
-This should be fixed and shows sales amount only in one currency.
+# Transaction tables show sales amounts in two different currencies.
+This should be fixed and show the sales amount only in one currency.
-# All sales amount will be transfered to USD currency.
+# All sales amount will be transferred to USD currency.

 # Let's Dig Deeper into International Markets
 SELECT * FROM sales.transactions